Death in Paradise is back with another series – and plenty more murder mysteries to solve.

 “We’re excited to let the audience get to know our new characters better whilst also throwing some major surprises into the mix along the way – and of course solving the odd murder or sixteen,” added Tim Key, executive producer at Red Planet Pictures.

-Teasing at what’s to come, Executive Producer, Tim Key, said, “We’re thrilled to be back in Guadeloupe with our fantastic cast and crew getting to work on more ingenious murder mysteries in the Caribbean sun.
+He added: “We’re thrilled to be back in Guadeloupe with our fantastic cast and crew getting to work on more ingenious murder mysteries in the Caribbean sun.
 We can’t wait for the audience to see what we’ve got in store for series nine – there are some big surprises coming.”

 Is Madeleine joining Death in Paradise full time as the “new Florence”?